dmz44/Robotics_Assignment_1/README.md

 Verify that you have Docker shell, e.g. root@remote-pc-humble.
 You will not be able to execute the simulation outside docker shell.

-**[Remote PC]** Bringup the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command.
+**[Remote PC]** Bringup the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command inside the Docker shell.

     ros2 launch turtlebot3_manipulation_bringup gazebo.launch.py